Starbucks to launch Beyond Meat plant-based breakfast sandwich in Canada

-NEW YORK (Reuters) - Starbucks Corp said on Wednesday its Canadian stores will start selling a Beyond Meat Inc plant-based breakfast sandwich next week, the first time the world’s biggest coffee chain will offer an imitation meat product.
+NEW YORK (Reuters) - Starbucks Corp (SBUX.O) said on Wednesday its Canadian stores will start selling a Beyond Meat Inc (BYND.O) plant-based breakfast sandwich next week, the first time the world’s biggest coffee chain will offer an imitation meat product.

 The Seattle-based company said its Beyond Meat sandwich, which will be topped with cheddar cheese and egg on an artisanal bun, will be available at its nearly 1,200 coffee shops across Canada on March 3.

-The deal intensifies the already heated rivalry between Beyond Meat and other plant-based meat producers - including Impossible Foods, Kellogg Co’s Morningstar Farms, Cargill Inc [CARG.UL] and Nestle SA’s Sweet Earth - which have been vying for shelf space at retailers and for deals with food service outlets.
+The deal intensifies the already heated rivalry between Beyond Meat and other plant-based meat producers - including Impossible Foods, Kellogg Co’s (K.N) Morningstar Farms, Cargill Inc [CARG.UL] and Nestle SA’s (NESN.S) Sweet Earth - which have been vying for shelf space at retailers and for deals with food service outlets.

-In November, all-day breakfast provider Dunkin’ Brands Group Inc expanded its Beyond Sausage Sandwich to all its U.S. stores.
+In November, all-day breakfast provider Dunkin’ Brands Group Inc (DNKN.O) expanded its Beyond Sausage Sandwich to all its U.S. stores.

-McDonald’s Corp is testing its plant-based “P.L.T.” burger, using Beyond Meat patties, in Ontario.
+McDonald’s Corp (MCD.N) is testing its plant-based “P.L.T.” burger, using Beyond Meat patties, in Ontario.

-The Starbucks deal also comes as restaurants vie for a share of the expanding morning food business, with burger chain Wendy’s Co shaking up the status quo by officially launching into the U.S. breakfast market on March 2.
+The Starbucks deal also comes as restaurants vie for a share of the expanding morning food business, with burger chain Wendy’s Co (WEN.O) shaking up the status quo by officially launching into the U.S. breakfast market on March 2.

 Wendy’s effort could strip some customers away from restaurant chains already prominent in the morning, including Starbucks, McDonald’s and Dunkin’.